- What is IntroDUCKtion?

 No. We will not add students to a full session, and we do not have a waitlist for any session.
 Capacity is determined by how many students we can reasonably serve each session.
 Our aim is to make sure each student has the best experience and gets as much individualized attention possible.

-Once registration is open on DuckWeb, we print and mail confirmation letters 1 to 2 times a day.
-If you have not received your confirmation letter, one or two things have occurred: the university does not have your current (or correct) mailing address on file; or you did not complete your IntroDUCKtion reservation.
-If you know you completed the reservation online, log back onto DuckWeb and follow the prompts for registering for orientation.
+Once registration is open on DuckWeb, all confirmation letters will be sent via email .
 If your registration is complete, DuckWeb will indicate it with a check mark next to your IntroDUCKtion session date.
-If you see this check mark and still do not have your confirmation letter, please call or text us at 541-346-1159.
+If you see this check mark and still did not receive a confirmation email 1-2 days after registering, please call or text us at 541-346-1159.

 If you have attempted and failed to log onto DuckWeb three or more times, the system has locked you out.
 You must call the Office of the Registrar and ask them to reset your Personal Access Code (PAC).
 The number to call or text us at 541-346-2935.
 Please note: the Office of the Registrar will only reset the PAC at the request of the student, not parents or family members.

-Registration materials will be made available upon request in alternation formats by calling 541-346-1159.
+Registration materials will be made available upon request in alternate formats by calling 541-346-1159.
 Please note, paper registration takes 3-4 weeks to process.

 If you have not yet paid your ATD (Advance Tuition Deposit) or requested a deferment if you’ve applied for financial aid, please do so prior to registering for IntroDUCKtion.
 If you need assistance with your ATD, please contact the Office of Admissions at 541-346-3201.